Matrix Autoregressive Model with Vector Time Series Covariates for Spatio-Temporal Data: Theoretical Analysis

 \subsection{Stationarity Condition}

-To facilitate the theoretical analysis, we make an assumption for the vector time series $\vecz_{t}$, which greatly simplifies the theoretical analysis. \begin{assumption} The $D$-dimensional auxiliary vector time series $\{\vecz_t\}_{t=-\infty}^{\infty}$ follows a stationary VAR$(\Qtilde)$ process:
+To facilitate the theoretical analysis, we make another assumption for the vector time series $\vecz_{t}$, which significantly simplifies the presentation of our theoretical analysis. \begin{assumption} The $D$-dimensional auxiliary vector time series $\{\vecz_t\}_{t=-\infty}^{\infty}$ follows a stationary VAR$(\Qtilde)$ process: